stephaneVercouillieBMID/slate/source/index.html.md

 In order to integrate with itsme(r), the client (relying party) must go through the on-boarding process in order to create the corresponding partner and services to be consumed.

-The following information provided by BMID will be useful during the integratio
+The following information provided by BMID will be useful during the integration

 # itsme(r) Login Authentication